kriasoft/react-firebase-starter/docs/recipes/deploy-to-amazon-s3.md

 });
 ```

-`4`.
+Step 4

 Whenever you need to compile and publish your site to Amazon S3 simply run:

 ```sh
 $ node run publish